 - In Argentina there is across the board potential based on the low base as a result of the country facing years of under-investment.
 Combined, these markets provide very attractive opportunities for market entry into Latin America and the establishment of foreign brands within the region.

 In the next article in this series, Fernando Merchan will look at some of the other factors which in-bound investors to Latin America should take into account in 2017.

 About The Biz Latin Hub Group

 The Biz Latin Hub Group offers a full suite of back office services for companies looking to enter and operate in Latin America.
 These services include everything from visa processing, financial reporting and IFRS support, company formations to customs assistance.
-For more details get in contact with Craig here.
+For more details contact us now.